 This charming village is a huge tourist attraction for all fans of history who come to visit the impressive castle, attend the wide range cultural events and activities on offer, or just spend a few days in one of the most magical places in Portugal.
 Lose yourself in its winding streets, walk on top of the ancient city walls and let yourself be swept up in the history of this open-air museum.

 What to do in Óbidos:

 - Castelo de Óbidos: the impressive castle in the city was built by the Arabs and later offered as the dowry of several queens, such as Queen Santa Isabel and Queen Leonor.

 - The Igreja Matriz de Santa Maria, the Igreja da Misericórdia and the Igreja de São Pedro: each of these churches has its own charm, but together, they are the true sanctuaries of Óbidos and each one a work of art in its own right.

 - Porta da Vila: the main entrance to the town of Óbidos consists of a double gate and has a stunning interior which is covered with gorgeous 18th century tiles.

 - Museu Municipal de Óbidos: the museum of Óbidos was inaugurated in 1970 and has several works of important religious character.

 What to eat in Óbidos:

-- Ginjinha no vidro: dark red in colour, the ginja is a liqueur with two distinct varieties: the straight-up liqueur and the liqueur with fruit inside, like sour cherry, and sometimes flavoured with vanilla or a cinnamon stick.
+- Ginjinha no vidro: dark red in colour, the ginja is a liqueur with two distinct varieties: the straight-up liqueur and the liqueur with fruit inside, like sour cherry, and sometimes flavoured with vanilla or a stick of cinnamon.
 In Óbidos, people usually drink it from a small glass made of chocolate that can be eaten at the end!

 - Chocolate: every year, the town of Óbidos hosts the International Chocolate Festival.
 As well as seeing the marvellous chocolate sculptures they make, you can also taste some of the best chocolate sweets in the world.

-- Bread: in the village, you can find some of the best naturally baked breads in the whole country, baked in the traditional Portuguese way in wood-burning ovens.
+- Bread: in the village, you can find some of the best traditionally baked breads in the whole country, baked in the old Portuguese way in wood-burning ovens.